h1376h/MLCourse/ML_Obsidian_Vault/Lectures/6/Quiz/L6_4_11_explanation.md

 5. **Feature Importance Stability**: Unstable feature rankings across folds
 6. **Residual Analysis**: Overly complex patterns in residuals

+In our case, the $26\%$ gap clearly indicates overfitting.

 ### Step 2: Tree Complexity vs Performance Analysis

+#### Step-by-Step Analysis Process

+We systematically test tree depths from 1 to 20 to understand the complexity-performance relationship:

+1. **Systematic Depth Testing**: For each depth, we train a decision tree and evaluate both training and validation accuracy
+2. **Performance Tracking**: Monitor how accuracy changes as complexity increases
+3. **Optimal Depth Identification**: Find the depth that balances performance and generalization

+#### Key Findings

 The relationship between tree complexity and performance reveals the overfitting pattern: